 5. Create an organized training library

 Once you have trained on a topic, make it available for refreshers by placing it where the remote staff can access it again.
-We have found that by having an organized central learning library, it allows us to cross-train more effectively.
+We have found that having an organized central learning library, it allows us to cross-train more effectively.

 Having it well-organized means that it can be accessed for future hires with little to no need for us to redo it again.
-If a task or process changes, then we ask the remote staff member who is responsible for that task keep it up to date.
+If a task or process changes, then we ask the remote staff member who is responsible for that task to keep it up to date.